Spectral rigidity of two-dimensional Liouville tori: Dynamical preliminaries

 \subsection{Rational integrability}

-As a classical result, the geodesic flow of a Liouville metric on $\T^n$ is \textit{integrable} in the sense of Arnold-Liouville.
-While we do not need the general notion of Arnold-Liouville integrability in this work, we shall introduce \textit{rational integrability}, a weaker notion adapted to our particular situation.
+As a classical result (see, for example,~\cite{henheik2025deformational}), the geodesic flow of a Liouville metric on $\T^2$ is \emph{integrable} in the sense of Arnold-Liouville.
+While we do not need the general notion of Arnold-Liouville integrability in this paper, we shall introduce \emph{rational integrability}, a slightly different notion adapted to our particular situation.

+Roughly speaking, the geodesic flow on the unit tangent bundle $S\T^2$ is rationally integrable if every relevant closed orbit is contained in a \emph{rational torus}, namely, a family of closed geodesics that smoothly foliates an invariant torus in the unit tangent bundle and projects diffeomorphically onto the base manifold $\T^2$.
+An analogous notion has been employed in works on the Birkhoff conjecture such as \cite{KaAvDS16,KaSo16,koval2023local}, where rational tori correspond to \emph{resonant convex caustics} in the case of billiards.